soguten/mainz-cli-node/README.md

 Node/npm package for the Mainz CLI.

-This repository intentionally keeps Node-specific CLI concerns separate from the Deno-first Mainz repository.

-Current ownership in this repository:

-- global `mainz` binary for npm installs
-- `mainz init` for Node and Deno projects
+This repository owns the npm-distributed `mainz` binary, `mainz init` for Node and Deno projects, `mainz app create`, and `mainz dev`.
-- `mainz app create` for Node projects
-- `mainz dev` for Node projects

-The repository also contains the first Node-specific template prototype under `templates/`.
-The direction here is intentionally simple:

-- templates are real files
-- each template has a tiny `template.json`
-- the engine only copies files and replaces `{{token}}` placeholders
-- there is no DSL, no base/runtime layering, and no multi-runtime composition in this repository

 ## Quick start